-This bill would also expand statewide many of the provisions recently enacted in the City of Los Angeles' Right of Recall Ordinance and the Worker Retention Ordinance.
-Accordingly, proposed new Labor Code section 2810.8 would require covered employers (as defined, but generally including airport employers, qualified hotels and event center employers) to notify its laid off employees about job positions that become available that the employee previously held or is or could be qualified for.
+This bill would also require employers (as defined) to notify its laid off employees about job positions that become available that the employee previously held or is or could be qualified for.
 The employer would need to offer those positions based on a preference system outlined in the law, and would need to allow 10 business days for the employee to accept or decline the offer.
 Employers who decide to hire someone other than a laid-off employee would need to provide written notice to the laid-off employee identifying the reasons for the decision.
 Employees would be permitted to file a Labor Commissioner complaint or a civil action if these requirements are not followed.